 - Carbonated beverages: rats can't burp, but they can pass gas

 - Dried corn: can contain high levels of fungal contaminates which has been shown to cause liver cancer in rats.
 Corn contains high levels of both nitrates and amines, which can combine in the stomach to form nitrosamines which are carcinogenic.

 Subee's Homemade Rat Diet

-This is homemade diet, is formulated using regular items you can find at a grocery store.
-The measurements in the below recipe is approximated, and can be altered to fit your needs.
-The bellow measurements are for larger groups of rats.
+This homemade diet is formulated using regular items you can find at a grocery store.
+The measurements in the below recipe are approximated and can be altered to fit your needs.
+The below measurements are for larger groups of rats.

 - Store in an airtight container in a cool, dry place.

-Because this mix makes a large amount, it will last a good while, if you only have a couple of rats.
-For an average of four 4 rats, this recipe can last up to two months.
+Because this mix makes a large amount, it will last a good while if you only have a couple of rats.
+For an average of four rats, this recipe can last up to two months.